afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

 is then converted to a JSON object which client uses to implement displaying and editing of the attributes.

+All ID and order number values start from 1 for consistency so 0 can be used as null value for creating filter integer for group values.
+For example u32 with most significant bits have u16 attribute value ID and least significant bits have u16 zero value for indicating that match with all group values.

 ## TOML file format